liudmcscs/DBMS-Final-Project/README.md

-# Simple DBMS
+# DBMS-Final-Project

-This project is a simple DBMS implemented using C, as the education material of the Introduction to Database Systems in National Chiao Tung University
+This project is a DBMS final project implemented using C, as the education material of the Introduction to Database Systems in National Chiao Tung University

 ## Prerequisite